NicolasDeMil/Log-Parser/README.md

 To Use:

 1. Git clone the repo (git clone https://github.com/NicolasDeMil/log-parser.git from command line)
-2. Once cloned, change directory into the newly create log-parser folder on your computer (cd log-parser from command line)
+2. Once cloned, change directory into the newly created log-parser folder on your computer (cd log-parser from command line)
 3. Run the program from the command line: ruby lib/app.rb